Proclamations – Volunteers Needed

 We need your help by ‘adopting’ a state and submitting a request for that state to issue a proclamation for Limb Girdle Muscular Dystrophy Awareness Day.
-Usually it takes less than an hour of your time to submit these requests.
+Usually, it takes less than an hour of your time to submit these requests.

-In order to help spread awareness in the United States, we have prepared a State List to help you in contacting a State and requesting proclamation.
+In order to help spread awareness in the United States, we have prepared a State List to help you in contacting a State and requesting a proclamation.
 Most states have an online process to streamline the request they receive.
 Please be sure to adhere to the timeline indicated on the list as states have different requirements to the time frame in which they will accept and process a proclamation request.

 Are you interested in “adopting” a State to request a Proclamation?
 If so, please complete the form below so we can update our list.
 (Only one proclamation per State is usually granted per Awareness Day per year.)